 Fr.
 Gabriel hears Confessions before Saturday Mass from 4 - 4:45 pm.

 Fr.
-Gabriel will hear Confessions before or after Mass by request.
+Gabriel will hear Confessions from 7:30 - 8 am before saying the Rosary each weekday or by appointment.

 Dear Beloved Family of St. Anselm,